sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 ## Not all numbers are magic

-Sometimes people replace absolutely all literal values with constants, ideally stored in a separate module:
+Sometimes, people replace absolutely all literal values with constants, ideally stored in a separate module:

 ```js
 const ID_COLUMN_WIDTH = 40;